akeneo/ui-extensions-samples/README.md

 For `edit_category_tab` position, this parameter is sent:
 - `category[code]`

+## The specificities of the grid quick action

 For `product_grid_quick_action` position, an object is sent by the parent iframe with a [postMessage JS event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage):
 ```json